taylorsegell/taylorsegell/README.md

  <h2>A little about myself</h2>
             <ul>
-                <li>Data and AI Specialist for IBM by day and a powderhound by every weekend I can get away 🏂 </li>
+                <li>Data and AI Dork for IBM by day and a powderhound by every weekend I can get away 🏂 </li>
                 <li>I like to think I am an excellent dev but in reality I'd be nowhere without Stack Overflow</li>
                 <li>I had grand dreams of becoming a historian, but then reality came crashing in like a ton of poorly
                     organized data.</li>